astronomer/docs/astro/create-dag.md

 If your code passes the parse, the Astro CLI builds all files in your Astro project directory into a new Docker image and then pushes the image to your Deployment on Astro.
 If the DAG-only deploy feature is enabled for your Deployment, the `/dags` directory is excluded from this Docker image and pushed separately.
 To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.

-## Step 9: Trigger your DAG on Astro
+## Step 8: Trigger your DAG on Astro

-A **DAG run** is an instance of a DAG running on a specific date.
-Let's trigger a run of the `example-dag-basic` DAG that was generated with your Astro project.
+A **DAG run** is an instance of a DAG running at a specifically scheduled time.
+Now that your code has deployed, you can trigger a run of the `example-dag-basic` DAG that was generated with your Astro project.

 To provide a basic demonstration of an ETL pipeline, this DAG creates an example JSON string, calculates a value based on the string, and prints the results of the calculation to the Airflow logs.

-Before you can run any DAG in Astro, you have to unpause it in your remote Airflow instance.
+Before you can run any DAG in Astro, you have to unpause it in your remote Airflow instance and then manually trigger a DAG run.

 1. Open Airflow in the Astro UI.
-Then, to unpause `example-dag-basic`, click the slider button next to its name.
-Once you unpause it, the DAG starts to run on the schedule defined in its code.
+To unpause `example-dag-basic`, click the slider button next to its name, and the DAG starts to run on the schedule defined in its code.

     ![Pause DAG slider in the Airflow UI](/img/docs/tutorial-unpause-dag.png)